 Amazon Elastic File System (Amazon EFS) provides simple, scalable file storage for use with Amazon EC2 instances in the AWS Cloud.
 With Amazon EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files, so your applica...

-Applying your cloud skills in work situations -migrating from an end of life data center to AWS -LP conclusion
+Migrating from an end of life data center to AWS -Learning Path Conclusion

 Exam: Migrating from an End-of-Life Data Center to AWS